mrpc13/mrpc13/README.md

 - 🎯 Become a highly skilled software engineer with expertise in backend systems & cloud computing.
 - 🔥 Conquer data structures & algorithms for efficient coding and problem-solving.
 - 🚀 Contribute to open-source projects and collaborate with the global developer community.
-- ⚡️ Work on real-world applications that solve complex problems at scale.
+- ⚡️ Build real-world applications that solve complex problems at scale.

 ---